vtrnnhlinh/vtrnnhlinh.github.io/_posts/2026-06-29-flydigi-direwolf-4-linux-setup.md

 ---
 layout: post
-title: Setup Flydigi Direwolf 4 on archlinux
+title: How to Set Up the Flydigi Direwolf 4 on Arch Linux
 date: 2026-06-29 14:15:00 +0700
 categories: Linh-the-Engineer
 tags: hobbies gaming english # TAG names should always be lowercase